-Button Button Name Description , Connection Properties Opens the Modify Connection Properties dialog from which you can manually adjust bandwidth options (such as connection speed, color depth, and so forth). , Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
-Color Calibration Adjusts color settings to reduce excess color noise.
+Button Button name Description Product availability Connection Properties Opens the Modify Connection Properties dialog from which you can manually adjust bandwidth options (such as connection speed, color depth, smoothing, and so forth).
+KX IIKSX IILXKX II-101KX II-101-V2 Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
+KX IIKSX IILXKX II-101KX II-101-V2 Color Calibration Adjusts color settings to reduce excess color noise.
 Same as choosing Video > Color Calibrate.
+KX II KSX II LX KX II-101 Not supported by the KX II-101-V2

-Note: Not available in KX II-101-V2.
-E Target Screenshot Click to take a screenshot of the target server and save it to a file of your choosing. • Audio Opens a dialog that allows you to select from a list of audio devices connected to a client PC.
+Button Button name Description Product availability E Target Screenshot Click to take a screenshot of the target server and save it to a file of your choosing.
+KX II KSX II LX KX II-101 KX II-101-V2 Audio Opens a dialog that allows you to select from a list of audio devices connected to a client PC.
 Once audio devices have been connected to the target, select to disconnect the devices.

-Button Button Name Description Note: This feature is available with the KX II 2.4.0 (and later).
-Note: This feature is not supported by the LX.
-N Synchronize Mouse Dual-mouse mode forces the realignment of the target server mouse pointer with the mouse pointer.
-Note: Not available in KX II-101-V2.
-2 Refresh Screen Forces a refresh of the video screen.
-Auto-sense Video Settings Forces a refresh of the video settings (resolution, refresh rate).
-Smart Card Opens a dialog that allows you to select from a list of smart card readers connected to a client PC.
-Note: This feature is available on the KSX II 2.3.0 (and later) and the KX II 2.1.10 (and later).
-Note: This feature is not supported by the LX.
-DEL C A Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server. \mathbf{k} Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
+KX II 2.4.0 (and later) KSX II 2.5.0 (and later) Not supported by LX or KX II-101- V2 M Synchronize Mouse Dual-mouse mode forces the realignment of the target server mouse pointer with the mouse pointer.
+Note: Not available if Absolute Mouse mode is selected.
+KX II KSX II LX KX II-101 KX II-101-V2 Refresh Screen Forces a refresh of the video screen.
+KX II KSX II LX KX II-101 KX II-101-V2 Auto-sense Video Settings Forces a refresh of the video settings (resolution, refresh rate).
+KX IIKSX IILXKX II-101KX II-101-V2 Smart Card Opens a dialog that allows you to select from a list of smart card readers connected to a client PC.
+KX II 2.1.0 (and later) KSX II 2.3.0 (and later) Not supported by the LX, KX II-101, or KX II-101-V2

+Button Button name Description Product availability DEL C Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server.
+KX II KSX II LX KX II-101 KX II-101-V2 No. Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
 Press Ctrl+Alt+O to exit this mode.
-Note: Not available in KX II-101-V2.
-Full Screen Mode Maximizes the screen real estate to view the target server desktop.
-Scaling Increases or reduces the target video size so you can view the entire contents of the target server window without using the scroll bar.
+KX IIKSX IILXKX II-101KX II-101-V2 Full Screen Mode Maximizes the screen real estate to view the target server desktop.
+KX IIKSX IILXKX II-101KX II-101-V2 Scaling Increases or reduces the target video size so you can view the entire contents of the target server window without using the scroll bar.
+KX II KSX II LX KX II-101 KX II-101-V2

+Audio is supported by KX II 2.4.0 (and later).
+Audio capture is supported by KX II 2.5.0 (and later).

+Audio icons Icon name Description ■)) Speaker These icons are located in status bar at the bottom of the client window.
+4 Green, blinking waves indicate an audio playback session is currently streaming. -6 A black speaker icon is displayed when the session is muted.
+The icon is grayed out when no audio is connected.
+(Q) Q Q , Microphone These icons are located in the status bar at the bottom of the client window.
+Red, blinking waves indicate an audio capture session is currently underway.
+The Speaker icon, indicating a playback session is streaming, is also displayed when a session is underway.
+A black Microphone icon is displayed when the session is muted.
+When the Microphone icon is grayed out, no audio is connected.